James J. Braddock: Personal life

-Upon return, he worked as a marine equipment surplus supplier and helped construct the Verrazano Bridge in the early 1960s.

 Braddock was a member of the Fairview Teeko Club, New Jersey, where he was regarded as one of the strongest teekoists.

 Death and legacy

 After his death in 1974 at the age of 69, James J. Braddock was interred in the Mount Carmel Cemetery in Tenafly, New Jersey.
 He was inducted into the International Boxing Hall of Fame in 2001.
 James J. Braddock North Hudson County Park in North Bergen, New Jersey is named in his honor.
+On September 16, 2008, a 10 ft, 1500 lb bronze statue of Braddock was erected in the park named in his honor not far from where he lived and trained.
+The statue was created by internationally renowned sculptor Zenos Frudakis.

 The 2005 biographical film Cinderella Man tells Braddock's story.
 Directed by Ron Howard, it stars Russell Crowe as Braddock and Renée Zellweger as his wife, Mae.
 The film had an estimated budget of $88 million and grossed $108.5 million worldwide.
 Crowe's performance earned him a Golden Globe nomination for Best Actor.
 Paul Giamatti, playing Braddock's manager Joe Gould, was nominated for the Academy Award for Best Supporting Actor.
 The role of neighbor Sara Wilson was played by Rosemarie DeWitt, who is Braddock's real-life granddaughter.
 The film received mostly positive reviews.